brnhensley/PartnerScraperTool/README.md

 ## Support and contact details

-Create a pull request on GitHub.
+No further support of this tool is allowed after September 20, 2019. brnhensley@gmail.com

 ## Technologies Used

 - C#
-- .NET 2.1
+- .NET Core 2.1
 - Entity Framework Core 2
 - SQLite
 - Typescript
 - React
 - Webpack
-- npm
+- Node
 - HTML
 - CSS
 - Material-UI

 ### License

-Restricted use
+This project can't be used for any commercial purposes and should not be forked.

-Copyright (c) 2019 Megan Schulte & Brian Hensley
+Copyright (c) 2019 Brian Hensley & Megan Schulte